Navigating Chaos: Embracing the Messy Life of an Artist

 Frank McCourt, 'Angela's Ashes'

-Frank McCourt was in his mid-60s when he sat down to commit his childhood memories to paper, producing his first and best-known book, ‘Angela’s Ashes’.
-Yet while enjoying critical acclaim, some critics questioned the truthfulness of his bleak depiction of childhood, diagnosing in him with a severe case of self-pity.
+Frank McCourt was in his mid-60s when he chose to document his childhood memories, leading to his first and most renowned book, ‘Angela’s Ashes’.
+While the book received critical acclaim, some critics questioned the accuracy of his bleak depiction of childhood, accusing him of excessive self-pity.

 Author Frank McCourt Photo: New York Times

-Certainly, this puzzle both instinctively and consciously shaped many of the important life decisions - and the lesser ones - I faced along the way.
+Without a doubt, this puzzle has both instinctively and consciously shaped many of the major and minor life decisions I've faced over time.

-Of late I thought the childish anguish and erratic behaviours I acted out over the years had become well disguised by my artist’s persona.
-I liked to think that I had confidently separated out all my emotions and long banished my ghosts from whence they came.
+Recently, I believed that my childhood distress and erratic behaviors over the years were well concealed by my artist's persona.
+I liked to think I had confidently compartmentalised my emotions and long banished my ghosts.

-You may see as you get to know me that I don't have many friends.
-Relationships have always been a difficult thing for me.
-But I have come these days to deeply value my rather small selection of remaining friends.
+As you get to know me, you might see that I don't have many friends.
+Building relationships has always been difficult for me.
+However, I have come to greatly appreciate my small group of remaining friends nowadays.

-Friends it is said are expected to be honest with you.
-Long time friends are expected to be even more forthright.
-Afterall, they are the ones you can count on to tell you the truth.
+It's often said that friends should be honest with you.
+Long-time friends are expected to be even more candid.
+After all, they are the ones you can count on to tell you the truth.

 The author and classmates under the 'benevolent protection' of the Catholic Church (c1971) Photo: St Clare's Catholic Primary School, North Box Hill